Choosing between Burial or Cremation

 Having a place to go to visit the departed provides solace to many loved ones.
 Does a burial site provide a tangible link to the deceased?
 Maybe, but cremated remains can also be interred, either in a gravesite or in a niche or columbarium, providing a dedicated site that family can visit.
 Some families even prefer the fact that cremated remains can be kept close by at all times.

 What is a ‘Green’ Burial?

 ‘Green’ burials have grown in popularity in recent years, as society has become more alerted to ecological and environmental concerns.
-In some ways a green burial is reverting back to the natural method of burial we employed some hundred of years ago, before we used embalming chemicals and reinforced steel caskets.
-For a green burial, the deceased is not embalmed, is placed into a simple shroud or wooden coffin and buried directly into the earth.
-No chemicals, steel or concrete should be part of a green burial process.
+In some ways, a green burial is reverting back to the natural method of burial we employed some hundreds of years ago before we used embalming chemicals and reinforced steel caskets.
+For a green burial, the deceased is not embalmed, is placed into a simple shroud or wooden coffin, and buried directly into the earth.
+No chemicals, steel, or concrete should be part of a green burial process.

 Today, cremation is not allowed by the Orthodox Jews, the Islamic religion, Eastern Orthodox religion, and some Fundamental Christian sects.
 Whereas religions such as Hinduism, Sikhism, Buddhism, and Jainism all mandate cremation.

 A cremation is usually conducted at a crematory.
 The body of the deceased is placed into a cremation chamber or retort and reduced to fragments of bone and basic chemical compounds through temperatures ranging from 1,500 F to 2,000 F degrees.
 The actual cremation process takes from two to three hours with the time depending upon the weight of the individual.
 A casket is not required by law for cremation, a suitable alternative container can be used.
 This can be a basic cardboard or plywood box.
 To read in more detail about cremation, visit our section on Understanding Cremation and Cremation Laws.